yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 As was previously mentioned, this feature is incompatible for Windows OS previous to Windows 10 version 1803, where the old `MMU` implementation is used in such cases as a fallback — although this requirement could change in the future.
 In case you are interested in a more detailed explanation of how it works and the limitations that prevented its implementation, we have written a [dedicated article to fastmem](https://yuzu-emu.org/entry/yuzu-fastmem/), so feel free to check it out if you haven't.

+{{< single-title-imgs
+    "Some of the measured performance gains, in FPS" "./fastmem1.png"
+    "./fastmem2.png"
+    >}}

 Shortly afterwards, [toastunlimited](https://github.com/lat9nq) noticed there was a bug on our MinGW builds, where fastmem wasn't working.
 This was because the defined constant `MEM_RESERVE_PLACEHOLDER`, a mask value used for reserve virtual memory as a placeholder, was manually imported for these builds, but incorrectly declared.
 Thankfully, the fix was as simple as redeclaring it with the correct value, which Toast [did in this PR](https://github.com/yuzu-emu/yuzu/pull/6494).